 4. A/B testing

-This feature is such a common component of email marketing that it is almost impossible to imagine a software not having split tests!
-In MailChimp, you can create a variety of split tests – on the basis of subject lines, “from name”, content and send time.
+In MailChimp, you can create a variety of split testing – on the basis of subject lines, “from name”, content and send time.
 Have a look:

 - Subject line: you can choose up to 3 subject lines that you would like to test in your campaign.